What is the first thing that shows the age of your boat?

 What if you live in an area where boating is popular?
-In that case, there is a very good chance that you will also encounter car washes that already do cleaning services for boats—or even dedicated boat wash companies altogether.
+There is an excellent chance that you will also encounter car washes that already do cleaning services for boats.
+Or even dedicated boat wash companies altogether.

-Pros: Easy, convenient and cheap.
+Pros: Easy, convenient, and cheap.

 Drying And Final Touches

 To speed up the drying process, remove excess water with a wet/dry shop vacuum.
-Once you remove the excess water let the sun do the rest.
+Once you remove the excess water, let the sun do the rest.

-Do another sweep with the vacuum at the end.
+- Do another sweep with the vacuum at the end.